HomeJourneyBook/Homes-journey-archive/Concepts/README.md

 Unlike descriptions of specific Worlds, places, or inhabitants, the records presented here are devoted to more abstract structures — things that cannot be fully tied to a single territory or era.

-A significant portion of these concepts remains insufficiently understood.
-Many are mentioned only fragmentarily.
-In several cases, I was forced to reconstruct information from isolated pieces of text, symbols, and recurring patterns discovered across different records.

 At present, it is precisely these concepts that gradually allow for a more complete understanding of the structure of the universe as a whole.